CityIsBetter/CityIsBetter/README.md

 **`Computer Science student @ SRM`**

-I'm an 18-year-old tech enthusiast with a passion for software development.
+I'm a tech enthusiast with a passion for software development.
 Ever since I was young, I've been fascinated by technology.
 I'm excited to see where this journey takes me and I can't wait to keep learning and growing as a developer.

 [Take a look at my Portfolio](https://maheshpaul.netlify.app/)